-DOJ declines to investigate deal with Brown, Nike, unions
+Oregon authorities won’t investigate ballot complaint

 PORTLAND, Ore.
-(AP) — The Oregon Department of Justice declined to open a criminal investigation into a complaint alleging that a ballot initiative agreement negotiated by Gov. Kate Brown, Nike and public employee union was illegal.
+(AP) — The state Department of Justice declined to open a criminal investigation into a complaint alleging that a ballot initiative agreement negotiated by Oregon Gov. Kate Brown, Nike and a public employees union was illegal.

-The Oregonian/OregonLive reports Department of Justice Criminal Justice Division chief counsel Michael Slauson says, “a criminal investigation is not warranted in this matter.”
+“There is no information that the proponents of (Initiative Petition 25) sought to qualify the petition for the ballot for an improper purpose or that any of the named individuals engaged in intimidation, blackmail or extortion,” DOJ Criminal Justice Division chief counsel Michael Slauson wrote in a letter Wednesday to the secretary of state’s office

-Slauson referred the complaint, filed last month by Portland resident Richard Leonetti, back to the Secretary of State’s office to determine whether it should take civil or administrative action.
+Slauson referred the complaint, filed last month by Portland resident Richard Leonetti, back to the secretary of state’s office to determine if it should take civil or administrative action, The Oregonian/OregonLive reported .

-Leonetti’s complaint focused on an apparent deal to keep the public employee union’s so-called corporate transparency initiative off the November ballot.
-Initiative Petition 25 would have required large companies such as Nike to disclose their taxes and other sensitive business information in filings with the state, or pay a fine.
+Leonetti’s complaint focused on a move to keep the union’s so-called corporate transparency initiative off the November ballot.

 Most Read Nation & World Stories